Feature Removal Is a Unifying Principle for Model Explanation Methods: Summarizing Feature Influence

-This is essentially the reverse of the previous approach: while that approach removes individual features from the complete set, this one adds individual features to the empty set.
+This is essentially the reverse of the previous approach: rather than removing individual features from the complete set, this approach adds individual features to the empty set.

-\item (Linear model) LIME fits a regularized weighted linear model to a dataset of perturbed examples.
-In the limit of an infinitely large dataset, this process approximates the following attribution values:
+\item (Additive model) LIME fits a regularized additive model to a dataset of perturbed examples.
+In the limit of an infinite number of samples, this process approximates the following attribution values:

-In this problem, $\pi$ represents a weighting kernel and $\Omega$ is a regularization function that is often set to the $\ell_1$ penalty to encourage sparse attributions~\cite{tibshirani1996regression}.
-Since this summary is based on an additive model, the learned coefficients $(a_1, \ldots, a_d)$ represent values associated with including each feature.
+In this problem, $\pi$ represents a weighting kernel and $\Omega$ is a regularization function that is often set to the $\ell_1$ penalty to encourage sparse attributions~\citep{tibshirani1996regression}.
+Since this summary is based on an additive model, the learned coefficients $(a_1, \ldots, a_d)$ represent the incremental value associated with including each feature.

 \item (Mean when included) RISE determines feature attributions by sampling many subsets $S \subseteq D$ and then calculating the mean value when a feature is included.
-Denoting the distribution of subsets as $p(S)$ and the conditional distribution as $p(S \; | \; i \in S)$, the attribution values are defined as
+Denoting the distribution of subsets as $p(S)$ and the conditional distribution as $p(S \mid i \in S)$, the attribution values are defined as

-In practice, RISE samples the subsets $S \subseteq D$ by removing each feature $i$ independently with probability $p$, using $p = 0.5$ in the original experiments~\citep{petsiuk2018rise}.
+In practice, RISE samples the subsets $S \subseteq D$ by removing each feature $i$ independently with probability $p$, using $p = 0.5$ in their experiments~\citep{petsiuk2018rise}.

-\item (Shapley value) Shapley Net Effects, IME, Shapley Effects, QII, SHAP (including KernelSHAP, TreeSHAP and LossSHAP) and SAGE all calculate feature attribution values using the Shapley value, which we denote as $a_i = \phi_i(u)$.
-Shapley values are the only attributions that satisfy a number of desirable properties~\citep{shapley1953value}.
+\item (Shapley value) Shapley Net Effects, IME, Shapley Effects, QII, SHAP (including KernelSHAP, TreeSHAP and LossSHAP), SPVIM and SAGE all calculate feature attributions using the Shapley value, which we denote as $a_i = \phi_i(u)$.
+Shapley values are the only attributions that satisfy several desirable properties~\cite{shapley1953value}, and they are defined as follows:

 \item (Low-value subset) MP selects a small set of features $S^*$ that can be removed to give the set function a low value.
 It does so by solving the following optimization problem: